You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 In a nutshell, yes.

 If you are buying coloured contact lenses for aesthetic reasons (i.e. not for medical reasons such as vision correcting) then you will still need a prescription as you still need to be fitted for the contact lenses.
 This is important as everyone’s eyes are unique so you need to ensure that the lenses will fit but also that they won’t harm your eye health.
-It’s also a good opportunity to test out and trial some different colours to see which suit you best.
+It’s also a good opportunity to test out and try some different colours to see which suits you best.

 Can you order contact lenses with an expired prescription?